New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

 Here is another interesting construction, when $K$ is assumed to be metric.
-Assume $K$ is equipped with a distance $d$ defining its topology.
-One can consider its isometry group $G$, with the upper bound distance.
+Denote $d$ a distance defining the topology of $K$.
+One can consider its isometry group $G$, with the supremum distance.
 With the Ascoli Theorem, one sees that this group is compact.
 So, it possesses a Haar measure $dh$.
-Let us define a new measure on $P$ putting:
+Let us define a new distance on $P$ by:

-where the notations $\phi (\lambda)$ and $\phi (\mu)$ denote the push-forward measures.
+where the notations $\phi_{*} (\lambda)$ and $\phi_{*} (\mu)$ denote the push-forward measures.

-$D$ is well defined, since $\phi \mapsto d^*(\phi (\lambda) ; \phi (\mu))$ is integrable.
+$D$ is well defined, since $\phi \mapsto d^*(\phi_{*} (\lambda) ; \phi_{*} (\mu))$ is integrable.
 Indeed, it is bounded, and we will show that it is measurable.